Last Sunday, I was instructed to meet at Taylor Square in Sydney at 6:30am to be picked up for a Blue Mountains 4WD tracks adventure.

-Pro tip: pitch a tent by the Lost City sign (pictured above) where the road ends, and spend the night camping here.
+Pro tip: drive through the Blue Mountains 4WD tracks, pitch a tent by the Lost City sign (pictured above) where the road ends, and spend the night camping here.
 When you wake up in the morning, you’ll have an epic sunrise view all to yourself!

 Blackfellows Hand Cave